EnKrypt/arvind.io/src/pages/posts/writing-good-react-code/index.md

 ![](./components.png)

-Some of the components are easily identifiable.
+Some components are easily identifiable.

 `Button` should be a component, and so should `Card` since we're seeing them being clearly re-used.